AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 ========================================

 **Backup and recovery**

 In order to provide backup to your data, you can leverage instance snapshot methodology in the cloud.

-  You can configure periodic snapshots
-  ,based on your preferred interval, to be able retain data in case of corruption or disk loss on EBS
+You can configure periodic snapshots, based on your preferred interval, to be able retain data in case of corruption or disk loss on EBS.